corda/samples/bikemarket-TokenSDK/README.md

 flow start CreateFrameToken frameSerial: F4561 flow start CreateWheelToken wheelSerial: W7894
 ```
-At this step, we are creating 2 tokens representing the physical bike part with unique serial number(which will be unique in the manufacturing).
+After this step, we have created 2 tokens representing the physical bike part with unique serial number(which will be unique in the manufacturing).
 Then run:
 ```
 flow start IssueNewBike frameSerial: F4561, wheelSerial: W7894, holder: LicensedDealership